Harold Abraham McRae

 He was the first player to make his career essentially as a designated hitter.
-Originally an outfielder with the Cincinnati Reds, a shoulder injury took away his throwing arm at a young age, but he found a home as the DH of the Kansas City Royals for a number of seasons.
-He was still a part-time outfielder for the Royals from 1973 to 1975, but he really thrived after becoming a full-time DH, even leading the American League in RBI in 1982 and finishing second in the batting race to teammate George Brett in 1976.
+Originally an outfielder with the Cincinnati Reds, a multiple leg fracture sapped his speed and a shoulder injury took away his throwing arm.
+He found a home as the DH of the Royals for a number of seasons, dealt with Wayne Simpson to Kansas City in exchange for Roger Nelson and Richie Scheinblum in 1972.
+He was still a part-time outfielder for the Royals from 1973 to 1975, but he really thrived after becoming a full-time DH, even leading the American League in RBI in 1982 (winning a Silver Slugger in the process) and finishing second in the batting race to teammate George Brett in 1976.

 - 3-time AL All-Star (1975, 1976 & 1982)

 - AL OPS Leader (1976)

 - 2-time AL Doubles Leader (1977 & 1982)

 - AL RBI Leader (1982)

 - 20-Home Runs Seasons: 2 (1977 & 1982)

 - 100 RBI Seasons: 1 (1982)

 - 100 Runs Scored Seasons: 1 (1977)